BossSloth/Extendium/README.md

 Once installed it should just work out of the box.

+## Known features that are currently not supported
+- context menus
+- alarms
+- notifications
+- permission control
+- global keyboard shortcuts
+- anything to do with tabs

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.